Treats ulcerative proctitis, a bowel disease.

 Canasa, Rowasa, sfRowasa

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to mesalamine.
-You should not use this medicine if you are allergic to aspirin.
+Do not use this medicine if you have had an allergic reaction to mesalamine or salicylates (such as aspirin).
 Do not use the rectal suppository if you are allergic to saturated vegetable fat such as shortening.